carpentries-incubator/workflows-nextflow/episodes/13-workflow_checkpoint_caching.md

 ### Specifying another work directory

 Depending on your script, this work folder can take a lot of disk space.
-You can specify another work directory using the command line option `-w`
+You can specify another work directory using the command line option `-w`.
+**Note** Using a different work directory will mean that any jobs will need to re-run from the beginning.

 ~~~
 $ nextflow run <script> -w /some/scratch/dir